electric-lynx/home_webpage/UI/src/content/team_profile/matterholt.md

 ---

-An Ohio native, Matt is a front-end engineer, and former automotive engineer.
+An Ohio native, Matt is a front-end software developer and former automotive engineer.
 When he needs a break from coding, he steps out to take care of his animals.